GrylledCheez/wintile-beyond/README.md

+# Differences from the original
+This is a continuation of the work started by Ben Curtis @FmStrat.
+Ben created the original extension, but GrylledCheez has done considerable code revision and feature additions.
+Because of the frustrating release schedule, this repo will now be strictly separate and be released independently under the name "Wintile-Beyond"

-# WinTile: Windows 10 window tiling for GNOME
+# WinTile-Beyond: Windows 10 window tiling for GNOME
-WinTile is a hotkey driven window tiling system for GNOME that imitates the standard `Win-Arrow` keys of Windows 10, allowing you to maximize, maximize to sides, or 1/4 sized to corner a window using just `<Super>`+`<Arrows>`.
+WinTile-Beyond is a hotkey driven window tiling system for GNOME that imitates the standard `Win-Arrow` keys of Windows 10, allowing you to maximize, maximize to sides, or 1/4 sized to corner a window using just `<Super>`+`<Arrows>`.

-WinTile also supports:
+WinTile-Beyond also supports:
 - 1-5 columns for standard or ultrawide monitors
 - 1-5 rows for standard or ultrawide monitors
 - Mouse preview and snapping for placing tiles